Constable: United Kingdom

 The latter usage is mainly in formal contexts, including legislation such as the Police and Criminal Evidence Act 1984.
 By this definition all police officers are constables, even those that do not hold the actual rank of constable.
-Thus the head of most police forces is a chief constable, volunteer officers of any rank are known as special constables, and some police forces have the word "Constabulary" in their name.
+The head of most police forces is a chief constable, volunteer officers of any rank are known as special constables, and some police forces have the word "Constabulary" in their name.